DMayrant/Kubernetes-RBAC/README.md

 Kubernetes Role Based Access Control (RBAC) is a Kubernetes cluster security feature that follows the principle of least privilege.
 It is divided into 4 categories.
 RBAC is used for users, groups and service accounts.

 Categories
-- Roles
+- Roles = defines permissions for namespaced resources
-- Role Bindings
+- Role Bindings = binds to rolebindings, they can also be binded to cluster roles to move cluster reasources into a namespace
-- Cluster Roles
+- Cluster Roles = define permissions for cluster resources
-- Cluster Role Bindings
+- Cluster Role Bindings = binds clusterroles to for the policy to take a affect

 # Open Identification Connect OIDC 🪙